-What is it?
-Quite simply, it’s a book written to help you crystallize your thinking about making relationships work, plus it can help you find your perfect match, someone who is a good fit for your heart and mind, hopefully the love of your life.
+Quite simply, it’s a book written to help you crystallize your thinking about life and how it intertwines with your relationship status.
+Plus it can help you find your perfect match, someone who is a good fit for your heart and mind, hopefully the love of your life.

 By helping you clarify your desires and preferences related to choosing a mate or life partner, this book will increase your chances of choosing wisely.
 This could save you weeks, months, or even years of dating and vetting a relationship that may be doomed from the start.
 This is time you can never get back and could instead be better invested in finding a more compatible match.
 What a time saver!

-This book works on the premise that the answer to life is in the questions.
-The questions in this book are organized under 21 life categories.
+This book works on the premise that discovering the answers to life begins with asking the right questions.
+The questions in this book are organized under 23 life categories.
 They cover both major and minor issues that can affect the dynamics of interpersonal relationships, from whether the toilet seat should be left up or down to how to raise children.
-The central purpose of these questions is to provoke thought and stimulate conversation.
+The central purpose of these questions, many controversial, is to provoke thought, stimulate conversation, and turn your thoughts into words.
 Note that this book doesn’t tell you how to think, but rather suggests what to think about.

 Keep in mind there are no absolutely right or wrong answers, just your subjective opinions expressed as a starting point for deliberation or discussion.
 As you’ve heard a thousand times, the secret to making a relationship work is communication.
 This book makes it easier to talk about almost anything, including sensitive topics that are often not thought or talked about until they become issues.

-The message is simple, listen and talk, talk and listen, then talk some more.
-If a discussion is “off the table,” it’s already an issue.
+The message is simple, isten and talk, then talk some more.
+If a discussion is ‘off the table,’ it’s already an issue.
 With this book you can address and resolve issues in the present, possibly months or years in advance of when they might otherwise have arisen.

 While many questions are thought-provoking, others are light-hearted.
 This makes them perfect as conversation starters or ice-breakers for first dates.